ongas/hs-price-tracker/docs/acceptance/userstories/US05_Parse_Display_Product_Info.md

 ## Acceptance Criteria
 - The system uses a robust, state-aware parser to extract product HTML and JSON data from BuyWisely pages, handling all known edge cases (see error/edge case catalog).
-- Product details such as name, brand, image, price, and offers are extracted and shown to the user.
+- Product details such as name, brand, image, price (which must be greater than 0.0), and offers are extracted and shown to the user.
+If the extracted price is 0.0, it indicates an extraction bug.
 - The seller URL is always extracted from the offers list (never from fallback or hydration fields).
 - If parsing fails, the user is notified with a clear diagnostic message.